Kyagara/fred/README.md

 Mod developed for a private modpack for some friends.
 I don't plan on doing backports to any version for now.

-The main goal with this mod is to add some QoL features that would normally need another mod to be installed, things we find funny as items/commands and to practice some java along the way.
+The main goal with this mod is to add some quality of life features that would normally need another mod to be installed, things we find funny as items/commands and to practice some java along the way.

 -   The name was the first thing a friend said after I asked for a project name.
--   The icon is my friend's doggo :), its temporary, no idea of what to actually use.
+-   The mod icon is my friend's doggo :), its temporary, no idea of what to actually use.

 > Most features are configurable.